Turbott's weevil

 Turbott's weevil (Anagotus turbotti) is a weevil that is endemic to New Zealand.
 It has been found on the Hen and Chicken Islands, the Poor Knights Islands and the Three Kings Islands.

 Taxonomy

-New Zealand entomologist Donald Spiller first described and named this species in 1942, based on two specimens collected by E. G. Turbott from the Poor Knights Islands, in November 1940.
-Anagotus turbotti was named in honour of its collector.
+New Zealand entomologist Donald Spiller first described this species in 1942, originally named as Phaeophanus turbotti.
+The description was based on two specimens collected by E. G. Turbott from the Poor Knights Islands in November 1940, leading the weevil to be named in honour of its collector.
+Turbott's weevil was recombined into the genus Anagotus in 1982 by Guillermo Kuschel.

 Description

 Turbott's weevil is one of the largest and most colourful of New Zealand's endemic weevils.
 This species is flightless and ranges in length from 18-25mm.
 It has conspicuous white markings and obvious tubercles.

 Life cycle

 The larvae of Turbott's weevils are wood borers and have been discovered in several different tree species.
 However they are most commonly found in ngaio and karaka trees.

 Distribution and habitat

 The locality from which the type specimen of this species was collected is the island of Aorangi.
 As well as the Poor Knights Islands, Turbott's weevil can also be found on the Three Kings Islands and on Muriwhenua of the Hen and Chicken Islands.
 Adult beetles have been collected from Myoporum laetum and Corynocarpus laevigatus.